luizkowalski/concurrent_rails/README.md

 ## Usage

-This library provides three classes that will help you run tasks in parallel: `ConcurrentRails::Promises`,  `ConcurrentRails::Future` and `ConcurrentRails::Multi`
+This library provides three classes that will help you run tasks in parallel: `ConcurrentRails::Promises`,  `ConcurrentRails::Future` ([in process of being deprecated by concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby#deprecated)) and `ConcurrentRails::Multi`

 ### Promises